Carmel Woman's Club Inc. Carmel IN

-To preserve the Club and its legacy, a former CWC Past President and another former CWC Committee Chair reincorporated the Club on January 15, 2014; organized a new leadership team; restructured the operations of the Club to make it more relevant to the needs of today and open to all women in Carmel and neighboring towns and cities; and revised the Club's By-Laws with the inclusion of new security measures to prevent the possibility of a repeat of the 2013 dissolution blemish on our history.
+To preserve the Club and its legacy, a former CWC Past President and another former CWC Committee Chair reincorporated the Club on January 15, 2014; organized a new leadership team; restructured the operations of the Club to make it more relevant to the needs of today and open to all women in Carmel and neighboring towns and cities; and revised the Club's By-Laws with the inclusion of new security measures to prevent the possibility of any other elected officer of the club causing a repeat of the 2013 dissolution blemish on our history.

 CWC's focus, as defined by our former and current Articles of Incorporation, is broken into four categories: Government, Education, Cultural Arts and Community.
 As before, our charitable projects are aligned with these four distinct categories and are designed to meet the needs of our Carmel community.
 Some of our charitable projects are directed to Hamilton County and because of this, membership is open to women in the neighboring towns and cities.